Social Studies

 Other | UHS: HVCC, AP course |

-The study of psychology introduces students to systematic and scientific study of human and animal behavior.
-In addition to providing a basic understanding of the facts, principles and phenomena affecting human behavior, AP Psychology will help students develop an understanding of some of the historic principal themes of modern psychology, an ability to critically analyze data and other evidence used in developing psychological theory and an ability to express psychological understanding both orally and through written expression.
+AP Psychology introduces students to systematic and scientific study of human and animal behavior.
+This course will help students develop an understanding of some of the principal themes of modern psychology, an ability to critically analyze data, and an ability to express psychological understanding both orally and through writing.
 This course culminates with students taking the AP Psychology exam.

 Grade | 11-12 |